red6/pdfcompare/README.md

 https://github.com/lightbend/config#standard-behavior.
 In particular you can specify a replacement config file with the -Dconfig.file=path/to/file command line argument.

+Alternatively you can specify parameters either through a system environment variables or as a Jvm parameter with -DvariableName=<value>

 Another way to specify a different config location programmatically is to create a new ConfigFileEnvironment(...) and pass it to PdfCompare.withEnvironment(...).